seanyoung/hyperledger-hip/HIPs/solang.md

 The goal of Solang is to bring the Solidity language to as many blockchains as possible.
 Writing a production quality compiler is a complex task, so colaboration between blockchains will be hugely beneficial.

+The success of the project can be measured by the number of projects that use Solang as a compiler.